beckn/BAP-Boilerplate-SDK/README.md

 ```bash
   bap-sdk
 ```
-Choose the required prompts and enter the required fields provided by the CLI tool.
+Choose the required prompts and enter the required fields (`bap_id` & `bap_uri`, registered in the beckn registry) provided by the CLI tool.
 This will setup a template project in your current folder, which can be modified by users.

 #### 2. Using NPM Package